-If you’re a streamer or an aspiring streaming then you might have heard of the Elgato Stream Deck.
+If you’re a streamer then you might have heard of the Elgato Stream Deck.
 This nifty little piece of tech is pretty much a keypad with small screens that you assign specific icons and actions.
 Not only that it’s compatible with Voicemod!
 You won’t even need to remember any hotkeys.
-Every voice preset and soundboard can be easily assigned to the buttons on your Stream Deck, allowing for quick and easy setup.
+Every voice preset and soundboard can be easily assigned to the buttons on your Stream Deck, allowing for a quick and easy setup.

 Voicemod vs Clownfish

-Clownfish is a really barebones free program that feels lacking when compared to Voicemod.
+Clownfish is a barebones free program that feels lacking when compared to Voicemod.

 It has far fewer voice presets with only 12 voices in total.
 These are alien, Atari, clone, mutation, fast mutation, slow mutation, male pitch, female pitch, helium pitch, baby pitch, radio, robot, and custom pitch.
 None of these except for custom pitch is customizable.

-A good feature is its sound board that works similar to Voicemod.
+A good feature is its soundboard that works similar to Voicemod.
 Just add a sound and define a hotkey.
-Unlike Voicemod, Clownfish lacks the ability to control the volume of each individual sound.
+Unlike Voicemod, Clownfish cannot control the volume of each sound.
 You can deal with this by editing your sounds in Audacity or another audio editing program, but it’s much more convenient to do this on the fly from one place.

 Voicemod vs MorphVOX